elgw/deconwolf/USAGE.md

 ## Log files and output
  * The reported error is the mean square error between the input image and the current guess convolved with the PSF.
+Please note that deconwolf doesn't know how the deconvolved images should look like so this isn't in any way a measurement of how good image quality you get out of the program.
- * If 16-bit output is used, the scaling is reported in the log file like:
+ * If the 16-bit output format is used, the scaling is reported in the log file like:
    ```
    $ cat dw_dapi_001.tif.log.txt | grep scaling
    scaling: 0.425100